Columbia (personification): 18th century

 The name Columbia rapidly came to be applied to a variety of items reflecting American identity.
 A ship built in Massachusetts in 1773 received the name Columbia Rediviva and it later became famous as an exploring ship and lent its name to new Columbias.

-After Independence
+After independence

-No serious consideration was given to using the name Columbia as an official name for the independent United States, but with independence, the name became popular and was given to many counties, townships, and towns as well as other institutions.
+With independence, the name became popular and was given to many counties, townships, and towns as well as other institutions.